Doctoral Academic Leadership Initiative (DALI)

 Tuition is funded by the Academic Career Exploration Scholarship.
 Please note that your supervisor will need to endorse your application and will be notified when you apply for the programme through the Scholarships Office.

 Candidates apply for DALI by submitting an application for the Academic Career Exploration Award (ACE) only, there are no additional applications to complete.
 ACE applications are open from 19 August to 30 September.
+Applications for DALI 2020 are now closed.

 The structure of the module